adasegroup/adasegroup.github.io/_content/_news/2018-03-26-announcement.md

 inline: true
 ---

-Prof. Burnaev will be teaching Theoretical Foundations of Data Science in Term 4 at Skoltech
+Prof. Burnaev will be teaching [Theoretical Foundations of Data Science](/lectures/2018-03-15-Theoretical-Foundations-of-Data-Science/)